 The landlord must not enter the room until at least 24 hours after putting the notice on the door.

-Once the landlord has inspected the room and believes the tenancy has been abandoned, they must give the tenant a further 48 hours’ notice to end the tenancy.
+Once the landlord has inspected the room and considers, on reasonable grounds, the tenancy has been abandoned, they must give the tenant a further 48 hours’ notice to end the tenancy.
 This notice must be placed on the door of the room and include the time and date that the tenancy will end.

 If a tenant dies